KenethGarcia/ClassiPyGRB/README.md

 ![convergence](docs/Animations/animation1.gif)

-or use a Graphical User Interface (GUI) to aanlyze the embeddings obtained by TSNE:
+or use a Graphical User Interface (GUI) to analyze the embeddings obtained by TSNE:

 ![GUI](docs/Animations/images/Use.png)